Layr-Labs/hourglass-monorepo/contracts/script/README.md

 ### 1. Start a Forked Mainnet Node

-Start a local Anvil node forked from Ethereum mainnet at a specific block:
+Start a local Anvil node forked from Ethereum mainnet at a specific block (This includes the Eigenlayer Protocol already deployed):

 ```sh
 anvil --fork-url <MAINNET_RPC_URL> --fork-block-number 22396947